Wage / Hour Procedures

 6. Medical Attention - For work-related injuries, time spent by a Nonexempt employee waiting for and receiving medical attention on the premises, or at the direction of the supervisor during the employee’s normal working hours on the days worked, constitutes Hours Worked.

-7. Employee Counseling - Departments are encouraged to allow Nonexempt employees a reasonable amount of time off duty, with pay, to discuss concerns with pertinent University officials.
+7. Employee Counseling - Departments must allow Nonexempt employees a reasonable amount of time off duty, with pay, to discuss concerns with pertinent University officials.
 Examples are:

 • Discussion of future job possibilities, interviewing, job evaluation, personal counseling as part of the Employee Assistance Program, or processing of complaints or grievances with Human Resources